japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 defaultParallelism(): Int
 ----

-NOTE: `defaultParallelism` is part of the xref:scheduler:SchedulerBackend.adoc#contract[SchedulerBackend Contract].
+NOTE: `defaultParallelism` is part of the scheduler:SchedulerBackend.md#contract[SchedulerBackend Contract].

-`defaultParallelism` is xref:ROOT:configuration-properties.adoc#spark.default.parallelism[spark.default.parallelism] configuration property if defined.
+`defaultParallelism` is ROOT:configuration-properties.md#spark.default.parallelism[spark.default.parallelism] configuration property if defined.

 Otherwise, `defaultParallelism` is the maximum of <<totalCoreCount, totalCoreCount>> or `2`.